ArchiDog1998/RotationSolver/docs/README.md

 ## Responsibility

 - Basic
-  - Maintain your own rotation.
+  - Maintain your rotation.
   - Answer the questions about your own rotation.
 - Advanced
   - Maintain the action list.
-  - Maintain the id of action or status.
+  - Maintain the ID of action or status.
   - Raise the issue encountered in the development.

 ## Forum